x-square/data_analytics/24-05-maths-statistics-data-science.md

 During training, the network adjusts the weights associated with each connection between neurons to minimise the difference between the predicted output and the actual output.
 This process, known as backpropagation, uses algorithms like gradient descent to update the weights iteratively.

 Neural networks are capable of learning complex patterns and relationships in data, making them useful for tasks such as image recognition, natural language processing, and predictive modelling.
 They have become increasingly popular due to their ability to tackle a wide range of problems and their effectiveness in handling large datasets.

+### Shallow neural networks

+Shallow neural networks consist of an input layer, a single hidden layer, and an output layer.
+They are straightforward models that are less computationally demanding compared to deeper networks.

+Example of email spam detection:

+- **Input layer** features like number of words, presence of keywords, and email length.
+- **Hidden layer** processes these features to identify patterns indicating spam.
+- **Output layer** classifies the email as spam or not spam.

+In this setup, the hidden layer helps recognize patterns that help distinguish spam from non-spam emails.

 `Any questions, please reach out`